 NIL Technology have long and thorough experience within mastering and fabrication of high precision gratings.
 We can help you through the entire process of design, fabrication and replication.

-Diffraction gratings, including line gratings, blazed gratings and slanted gratings, with extremely precise accuracy and excellent uniformity are our specialty and can be customized to suit your optical applications.
+Diffraction gratings, including line and dot gratings, blazed gratings and slanted gratings, with extremely precise accuracy and excellent uniformity are our specialty and can be customized to suit your optical applications.

 Blazed grating with small antiblaze angle to maximize the diffraction efficiency.
 Blaze and antiblaze angle can be customized to fit your application.

 High precision diffraction line grating.
 We have thorough experience with mastering of this type of grating and you can expect top quality gratings from us.

 Why choose NILT to make your diffraction gratings?

 Our expertise is design and fabrication of high-precision nanoscale features and complex optical structures.
 We have many years’ experience in production of gratings and we have ongoing, close relationships with major high-tech companies that use our gratings for optical applications in innovative new products and research & development.

 - Extreme accuracy

 - Excellent uniformity